JaxPlays-Inc/jaxplays.org/content/reviews/2025-03-18-Ride the Cyclone.md

 ### A Cast That Shines in the Afterlife

 At the heart of the show, [[person:Austin Welles]] delivers a magnificent performance as the omniscient (and delightfully sardonic) Karnak.
 His precision in both physicality and vocal delivery makes the fortune-telling machine feel simultaneously robotic and deeply human.
-His dry comedic timing is razor-sharp, yet there is an undercurrent of something almost tragic in his presence, making his character as captivating as he is unsettling.
+His deadpan comedic timing is razor-sharp, yet there is an undercurrent of something almost tragic in his presence, making his character as captivating as he is unsettling.

 {{< figure src="/media/photos/2025-Ride-The-Cyclone-02.webp" alt="An actor dressed as a fortune teller, complete with a turban and flowing robes, sits inside a booth with a glowing crystal ball, gesturing mysteriously." caption="The enigmatic Karnak, played by Austin Welles, holds the fate of the choir in his hands.
 His predictions are as unsettling as they are inevitable." attr="Kamajhia"  attrlink="https://kamajhia.com/" >}}